senzing-garage/knowledge-base/HOWTO/setup-senzing-rest-api-development-environment-on-linux.md

-# Setup Senzing REST API development environment on Windows
+# Setup Senzing REST API development environment on Linux

-This set of instructions shows how to use Windows Command Prompt instructions to setup and run a
+This set of instructions shows how to use Linux terminal instructions to setup and run a
 [Senzing API Server](https://github.com/Senzing/senzing-api-server).

-With a running Senzing API server on a local Windows machine, a developer can write code that makes network requests (i.e. HTTP request) to the Senzing API server.
+With a running Senzing API server on a local Linux machine, a developer can write code that makes network requests (i.e. HTTP request) to the Senzing API server.